-In the morning, we'll return to your favorite spot under the quiver trees and take in the sun's rays across the vast landscape.
+In the morning, return to your favorite spot under the quiver trees and take in the sun's rays across the vast landscape.
 After breakfast in the rest camp, we'll hit the road once again.

 We'll begin the drive to Fish River Canyon, which takes about 3 hours by car.
 Settle into your accommodation and, depending on timing, enjoy lunch by the pool.
 The Fish River Canyon is located in the south of Namibia.
 It is the largest canyon in Africa, as well as the second-most visited tourist attraction in Namibia.
 It features a gigantic ravine that runs about 100 miles long, 17 miles wide, and over 1600 feet deep in some areas.
 It's the second-largest canyon in the world after the Grand Canyon in the US.

 As the sun begins to melt into the canyon, head off for a hike to the mountain tops and marvel in the view over Namibia.